-B. Renewal is guaranteed for all individual health plans, pursuant to section 2850-B.

-C. A carrier is exempt from the guaranteed issuance requirements of paragraph A provided that the following requirements are met.:

-(1) The carrier does not issue or deliver any new individual health plans on or after the effective date of this section;

-(2) If any individual health plans that were not issued on a guaranteed renewable basis are renewed on or after December 1, 1993, all such policies must be renewed by the carrier and renewal must be guaranteed after the first such renewal date; and

-(3) The carrier complies with the rating practices requirements of subsection 2.

-D. Notwithstanding paragraph A, carriers offering supplemental coverage for the Civilian Health and Medical Program for the Uniformed Services, CHAMPUS, are not required to issue this coverage if the applicant for insurance does not have CHAMPUS coverage.

-E. An individual may not be denied coverage under any individual health plan due to age or gender.
-This paragraph may not be construed to require a carrier to actively market health insurance to an individual 65 years of age or older.
+- B. Renewal is guaranteed, pursuant to section 2850-B. - C. A carrier is exempt from the guaranteed issuance requirements of paragraph A provided that the following requirements are met: - (1) The carrier does not issue or deliver any new individual health plans on or after the effective date of this section: - (2) If any individual health plans that were not issued on a guaranteed renewable basis are renewed on or after December 1, 1993, all such policies must be renewed by the carrier and renewal must be guaranteed after the first such renewal date; and - (3) The carrier complies with the rating practices requirements of subsection 2. - D. Notwithstanding paragraph A, carriers offering supplemental coverage for the Civilian Health and Medical Program for the Uniformed Services, CHAMPUS, are not required to issue this coverage if the applicant for insurance does not have CHAMPUS coverage. - E. An individual may not be denied health insurance due to age or gender.
+This paragraph may not be construed to require a carrier to actively market health insurance to an individual 65 years of age or older. - Sec.
+A-6.

-Sec.
-D-2.
 24-A MRSA c.
 54 is enacted to read: